RamEio/ramy-eid-portfolio/project_agents/manager.md

   Ensure all agents' deliverables and decisions are aligned with the overall project strategy and business objectives.
 - **Strategic Risk Assessment:**
   Evaluate strategic risks and potential misalignments that could compromise project success.
+- **Vision Memory Integration:**
+  Integrate with the core vision memory system to ensure permanent vision preservation and alignment tracking.

 ### **Collaboration & Validation**
 - **Collaboration:**